 Did you know that small businesses can claim a federal tax credit for the expenses incurred to create accessible web experiences for people with disabilities?

-You can claim the credit every year if your business earns $1 million or less and has no more than 30 full-time employees.
-However, discussing these things with your tax advisor for better advice and clarity before making claims for your online business.
+You can claim the credit every year if your business earns $1 million or less and has fewer than 30 full-time employees.
+However, discussing these things with your tax advisor for better advice and clarity is always better before making claims for your online business.

 Which businesses have to comply with the ADA?

 Business websites have to adhere to accessibility compliance.
 It applies to any company with a minimum of 15 full-time employees operating for 20 or more weeks a year.
 According to ADA Title III, even companies providing ‘public accommodation in a physical location like hotels, public transportation, and banks must comply.

 11 website compliance tips for visually impaired users

 These eleven tips help ensure your website’s accessibility for visually impaired users:

 WCAG 2.0 level AA requires that your website have a contrast ratio of 4.5:1 for standard text, 3:1 for large text, and good color contrast between text and background for readability.
 Using textures, patterns, and graphs in visual elements offers an additional scannability layer to differentiate between data points.

 Too many colors in a design interface make it difficult for people with color blindness and even non-vision impaired user to identify direct actions and links.
 You can use multiple tools to create the perfect color contrast between text and background.
 This makes it easy for the color-blind and visually impaired to read the text and see color differences.

 3. An ability to manually adjust the font size